 It is an integral part of healthy brain cell membranes.

-PS normalizes levels of important neurotransmitters and stress hormones and can increase both processing speed and processing accuracy.
-(43)
+PS normalizes levels of important neurotransmitters and stress hormones and can increase both processing speed and accuracy.

-Phosphatidylserine works synergistically with ginkgo, so this is a combination you might want to take together.
-(44)
+Phosphatidylserine works synergistically with ginkgo, so this is a good combination to take together.

 12. Rhodiola Rosea